-An iconic Scotch whisky, Lagavulin is synonymous with Islay’s signature peat.
-Its range spans golden pours aged in new American oak, amber single malts ideal for those presently or aspirationally wearing Shetland sweaters, and a rich, russet, sherry-aged distiller’s edition.
-Its celebrity fan base and pop cultural allure abet more than 200 years of history and awards.
+With a range that spans golden pours aged in new American oak, amber single malts ideal for those aspirationally wearing Shetland sweaters, and a rich, russet, sherry-aged distiller’s edition, Lagavulin has remained a consistent choice for true Scotch whisky lovers.
+Not to mention, its celebrity fan base and pop culture allure abet more than 200 years of history and awards.

 It’s big in San Francisco.